arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 ## Mentorship Analysis ##

-As of now, neither mentor has responded, and there
+As of now, neither mentor has responded.
+Therefore, no mentor analysis can be made.
+A draft of a follow up email is being crafted as you read.
 __________________________________________________________________________________________________________________________________________________________________________

 🛠️ - IN PROGRESS